Scholarship applications close at midnight on 6 July, each year.

 On the scholarship, Giles Foreman said: “The scholarship has been very successful, and we’re offering the same opportunity each year in order to reach out to young actors, irrespective of their personal circumstance or location.
 While we’re a self-funded institution competing in challenging times, we’re aware that incredibly talented actors slip through the net due to their personal means.
 We hope that the scholarship can enable those from all types of backgrounds to apply.”

 The acting philosophy of the Giles Foreman Centre for Acting has grown from that of the original Drama Centre London under Christopher Fettes, Yat Malmgren and Reuven Adiv: a teaching team and school that trained some of the great UK actors of our generation – Sean Connery, Anthony Hopkins, Colin Firth, Pierce Brosnan, Helen McRory, Anne Marie Duff, Paul Bettany, Lambert Wilson, Michael Fassbender, Tom Hardy, Santiago Cabrera, Geraldine James, Frances de la Tour – to name but a few.
-Christopher Fettes offers master-classes in directing and classical text analysis at the studio.
+Until his retirement, Christopher Fettes offered master-classes in directing and classical text analysis at our studio.

 Each year, submissions open at 9 am on 1 February and close on 6 July at midnight.
-Those shortlisted will be invited to an audition day at the studio, with a decision announced by 1 August at the latest.
+Those shortlisted will be invited to an audition online or at the studio, with a decision announced by 1 August at the latest.
 For further information, please email email@example.com

 • Complete an application-form – available for download here.
 The completed form may be returned via email or post.